The Best CEOs Respond

 The very idea that a CEO is too busy to respond to an email contradicts the fact that they should be spending a good amount of time revising and extending the vision of the company.
 That doesn’t happen in a vacuum.
 Some people can see all of the cracks in the world, things that need to be fixed, solutions to fix them; there isn’t a single CEO who wouldn’t benefit from feedback from smart employees and customers.

 CEOs should – at the very least – acknowledge their loyal customer.
 A simple “noted!” would do.
 They could forward the email to their executive team4.
 The customer thinks: “Wow, they took action.”
+Not all, but some of these customers will amplify the message to their peers; a formidable word of mouth.

 It’s not because Apple failed to implement most of the items on my list5 that I’m no longer interested in being an Apple customer.
-It’s not because Elon Musk didn’t take action on the terrible user interface update for the radio controls6 that I’m no longer interested in being a Tesla customer.
-It’s that there is little evidence that these CEOs have a vision and care about the company7.
-They are riding on a cash cow that will soon deflate, but it’s the kind of situation that they won’t realize it until it’s too late.
+It’s not because Elon Musk didn’t take action on the terrible user interface update for the radio controls6 that I’m no longer interested in being a Tesla customer7.
+It’s that there is little evidence that these CEOs have a vision and care about the company8.
+They are riding on a cash cow that will slowly deflate, but it’s the kind of situation that they won’t realize it until it’s too late.
 CEOs should be focused on the vision of the company.
 Talent and cash flow will follow.

-1. This is convoluted and a testament to the complexity of Apple’s code base.
+This is convoluted and a testament to the complexity of Apple’s code base.
 But importantly Apple lost some amount of revenue but it is unclear how much, because how many other people have this issue? ↩︎

-2. People point to the massive growth in market capitalization as evidence the CEO is doing an excellent job, but in my opinion some CEOs just get on the flywheel at the right time. ↩︎
+People point to the massive growth in market capitalization as evidence the CEO is doing an excellent job, but in my opinion some CEOs just get on the flywheel at the right time. ↩︎

-3. A bit off topic: I never emailed Paul Graham, but I did approach him at Startup School, and not only did he engage with me, but I was the one to end the conversation.
+A bit off topic: I never emailed Paul Graham, but I did approach him at Startup School, and not only did he engage with me, but I was the one to end the conversation.
 While Michael Seibel is a responder of emails, Paul Graham should probably run Y Combinator. ↩︎

-4. In terms of productivity, they could arrange their email client such that it is a simple click to send the email into a folder which has a cron job waiting to ferry all of the emails to that team. ↩︎
+In terms of productivity, they could arrange their email client such that it is a simple click to send the email into a folder which has a cron job waiting to ferry all of the emails to that team. ↩︎

-5. Apple did fix the keyboard issue.
+Apple did fix the keyboard issue.
 I guess you have to create a particular mob for them to really listen. ↩︎

-6. Tesla used to have a matrix for radio stations.
+Tesla used to have a matrix for radio stations.
 Now it is an array which you have to scroll over, and after 5 seconds it scrolls back to the beginning for some reason??
 Talent follows vision. ↩︎

-8. I’ve been meaning to write a blog post about these non-robotic cars since 2018.
+I’ve been meaning to write a blog post about these non-robotic cars since 2018.
 Maybe next week! ↩︎